 When an Early Payoff May Make Sense

-There are some situations when paying off a mortgage early might make more sense than waiting.
+On the flip side, there are some situations when paying off a mortgage early might make more sense than waiting.
+Reasons to pay off your mortgage early may include:

 You’ve Met All of Your Financial Goals

-If your emergency savings account is right where you feel it needs to be and you’re diligently contributing to your retirement accounts, you may feel like all of your financial boxes are checked right now.
+If your emergency savings account is right where you feel it needs to be and you’re diligently contributing to your retirement accounts, there may be no reason not to pay off your mortgage early.

 You’re Interested in Being 100% Debt-Free